Mateo-tem/discord-modals/README.md

 - 『𝑴𝒂𝒕𝒆𝒐ᵗᵉᵐ』#9999

 # ⛔ Issues/Bugs?
-> **Please report it on our GitHub Repository [here](https://github.com/Mateo-tem/discord-modals/issues) to fix it inmmediately.
-Or contact 『𝑴𝒂𝒕𝒆𝒐ᵗᵉᵐ』#9999 on Discord.**
+> **Please report it on our GitHub Repository [here](https://github.com/Mateo-tem/discord-modals/issues) to fix it inmmediately or join to the support server.**

+> **Credits:** This package is based on discord.js, code base was extracted for this.